jgoppert/antlr2xsd/README.md

 See [test](test/test.py) for Modelica that converts a [Modelica.g4](test/g4/Modelica.g4) file to an [Pymoca.xsd](test/output/Pymoca.xsd) file.

 Note that to make ANTLR preview work well with pycharm, LexAdaptor is disabled.
 The consequence is that you must just pass the parse rules of your g4 file for now.
+This doesn't negatively effect the parsing, since we are just paring the g4 parser rules, so we don't care about the lexer.
+Things like STRING etc, will just be mapped to user defined types.

 ### Roadmap
 * [x] Read grammar rules and count multiplicity of rule references